cybercongress/cybercongress/ecosystem/Cyber Homestead doc.md

    <details>
   <summary>Why do you need donations? </summary>
 Thanks to ATOM donations we want to secure a commitment for cyber~Congress in the development of both: Cosmos and Cyber ecosystems.
-ATOM donations will allow for cyber ~Congress to use staking rewards for continuous funding of the protocol without the necessity to dump tokens.
+ATOM donations will allow for cyber~Congress to use staking rewards for continuous funding of the protocol without the necessity to dump tokens.
-THC donations will be managed by an Aragon DAO (the community) to help develop the protocol in the longterm.
+ETH donations will be managed by an Aragon DAO (the community) to help develop the protocol in the longterm.
   </details>

 ------------------------------------------------------